 where $\theta_i$ is a parameter vector (with dimensionality $N_i$) for the hypothesis $H_i$ and $i=0,1$.
-In Eqn. (\ref{eq:bayesian}), the quantity $\mathcal{B}_{0,1}=\ln K$ provides an idea on how well model $0$ may fit the data when is compared to model $1$.
-Jeffreys provided a suitable guideline scale on which we are able to make qualitative conclusions (see Table \ref{tab:Jeffrey}).
+In Equation (\ref{eq:bayesian}), the quantity $\mathcal{B}_{0,1}=\ln K$ provides an idea on how well model $0$ may fit the data when compared to model $1$.
+Jeffreys provided a suitable guideline scale on which we are able to make qualitative conclusions (see Table \ref{tab:Jeffrey} \cite{Vazquez:2011xa}).

-We can see that Bayes theorem has an enormous implication with respect to a statistical inferential point of view.
-In a typical scenario we collect some data and hope to interpret it with a given model, however, we usually do the opposite.
-That is, first we have a set of data and then we can confront a model considering the probability that our model fits the data.
-Bayes theorem provides a tool to relate both scenarios.
-Then, thanks to the Bayes theorem, in principle, we are able to select the model that best fits the data. \\
+We can see that Bayes' theorem has an enormous implication with respect to a statistical inferential point of view.
+In a typical scenario, we collect some data and then interpret it with a given model; however, we usually do the opposite.
+That is, first we have a set of data, and then we confront a model considering the probability that our model fits the data.
+Bayes' theorem provides a tool to relate both scenarios.
+Then, based on the Bayes' theorem, we are able to select the model that best fits the data.

-\textit{Example}.- We go back to the example shown in the last section: the coin toss.
-We are interested in the probability of obtaining two heads in a row given the data $P(2heads|D)$ ($D=$ the previous 14 coin tosses acting as data).
-First of all let us assume that we have a model with parameter $p$ to define the probability of obtaining the two heads given our model $P(2heads|p)$.
-This parameter will have a probability distribution $P(p|D)$ depending on the data we already have.
-Therefore the probability can be obtained by averaging over all the possible parameters with its corresponding density distribution
+\textit{Example}.- {We go back to} the example shown in the last section: the coin toss.
+We are interested in the probability of obtaining two heads in a row given the data $P(2heads|D)$ ($D$ being the previous 14 coin tosses acting as data).
+First, let us assume that we have a model with a parameter $p$ that defines the probability of obtaining the two heads, that is $P(2heads|p)$.
+This parameter $p$ will have a probability distribution $P(p|D)$ depending on the data in place.
+Therefore, the probability can be obtained by averaging over all the possible parameters with its corresponding density distribution

-For simplicity we do not update $p$ between the two tosses and we assume that both are independent from each other.
-With this last assumption we have
+For simplicity, we do not update $p$ between the two tosses, but we assume that both of them are independent of each other.
+With this last assumption, we have

 where $P(head|p)$ is the probability of obtaining a head given our model.
 We assume a simple description of $P(head|p)$ as